-The Forschungsstätte der Evangelischen Studiengemeinschaft e.V. / Institute for Interdisciplinary Research (FEST) and the Max Planck Institute for Comparative Public Law and International Law (MPIL) are pleased to announce a research project on International Health Governance (IHG).
+The Forschungstätte der Evangelischen Studiengemeinschaft e.V. / Institute for Interdisciplinary Research (FEST) and the Max Planck Institute for Comparative Public Law and International Law are engaged in a research project on International Health Governance (IHG).
 Its goal is to apply the International Public Authority (IPA) approach in order to characterize and explain IHG in the face of ongoing structural changes in public international law.

 This IHG perspective purports to recognize the relevant actors involved in the goal of providing an adequate standard of health for persons.
-While the international human right to health still focuses on the home-states to guarantee minimum standards, IHG encompasses the broader picture of states, international organizations, NGOs, private actors and public-private partnerships (PPP's), all of them acting within the purview of legal norms as well as under ethical convictions.
-The recent West African Ebola crisis provides a relevant example for examining the response of different actors who aid states unable to safeguard their own citizens.
-What are the responsibilities of IHG actors and how does law coordinate their actions?
-Does the human right to health include research in health issues as an obligation of states?
-With the ultimate goal of delivering timely and effective aid, the interplay between regulatory provisions and structural shortcomings and their effect on coordinated aid delivery by various actors requires further scrutiny.
+While the international human right to health still focuses on states and their obligation of guaranteeing minimum standards, IHG encompasses a broader picture of states alongside international organizations, NGOs, private actors and public-private partnerships (PPP's), all of them acting within the purview of legal norms as well as under ethical convictions.
+Consequently, this research deals with the following questions: What are the responsibilities of IHG actors and how does law coordinate their actions?
+How does the human right to health address the intertwined features with other fields such as environmental law?
+With the ultimate goal of delivering timely and effective responses to health hazards requiring an international coordination, the interplay between the regulatory frameworks and their structural shortcomings merits closer scrutiny.